naturalatlas/geojson-network-parser/README.md

 - Leaner dependencies
 - Added `appendNetwork()` method for merging two parsed networks
+- Added `toJSON()` method to convert graph to serializable JSON
+- Added static 'fromJSON()' method to restore graph from JSON
 - Removed `network.edges` and `network.edgeGroups` (not needed for our case)

 ## Installation